 It’s hard to imagine modern life without a microwave.
-The technology has been around for a long time, still, not all microwave ovens are created equal.
-Today, there are more than 400 microwave models sold under dozens of different brands names.
-Furthermore, marketing jargon makes it difficult to choose the best microwave among a vast array of options.
-The good news is modern products are packed with nifty features.
+Although the technology has been around for a long time, not all microwave ovens are created equal.
+Today, there are more than 400 microwave models sold under dozens of different brand names.
+Furthermore, marketing jargon makes it difficult to choose the best microwave amongst a vast array of options.
+The good news is that modern products are packed with nifty features.
 Picture this: an Alexa-enabled microwave that monitors how many bags of popcorn you’ve cooked and automatically orders more from Amazon!

 What Are the Types of Microwaves?

-There are 4 types of microwaves on the market today: Counterop, over-the-range, built-in, and drawer.
+There are four types of microwaves on the market today: Countertop, over-the-range, built-in, and drawer.

 The one disadvantage of countertop microwave ovens is that they take up precious counter space.
 To work around this, some countertop models now come with trim kits that make it possible to install them in cabinets for a built-in look that frees up your countertop surface.

 Check out the specifications document of your microwave to find a suitable trim kit.
 Trim kits usually come in 2 standard sizes; 27-inches or 30-inches in width.
 We like the GE PEM31SFSS for the flexibility